-4.11 Rear view camera / waste water tank camera
+4.18 Rear view camera / waste water tank camera

-Depending on the equipment, the vehicle will be equipped with several cameras.
+The vehicle is equipped with several cameras.
 Depending on the equipment, the image of the cameras is fed into the multimedia/navigation system and displayed on the existing display or on an external screen.